DMG614/takehome-assessment-Diogo/docs/processing_scripts_documentation.md

 **YEARTXT conversion:** Since all critical year values are present (no nulls after filtering), YEARTXT is converted to standard `int64`.
 This ensures the CSV displays years as `2018` rather than `2018.0`.

-**MILEAGE handling:** MILEAGE has 63.7% null values (262,880 out of 412,704 records).
+**MILEAGE handling:** MILEAGE has a big percentage of nulls.
 It was converted to `Int64` (nullable integer) during processing, but when saved to CSV, pandas must use `float64` to represent NaN values.
 This is a CSV format limitation - there's no way to store integers with null values in plain CSV without using float.
 The values appear as `15000.0` or `NaN` in the file, which is acceptable since MILEAGE is an optional field.

 ### Step 7: Save and summarize

 Same as EPA: save to CSV and print a summary.
-98.5% of the record were kept, meaning that most of the data is clean, just removing a few thousand outliers.
+A big percentage of the record were kept, meaning that most of the data is clean, just removing a few thousand outliers.

 ---

 ## DOE Fuel Stations Processing (`process_doe.py`)

-**Input:** `data/raw/alt_fuel_stations.csv` (96,829 records, 76 columns)
+**Input:** `data/raw/alt_fuel_stations.csv`
-**Output:** `data/processed/doe_fuel_stations_clean.csv` (92,366 records, 15 columns)
+**Output:** `data/processed/doe_fuel_stations_clean.csv`
-**Retention rate:** 95.4%

 ### What's being done here